pirl/pirl-docs/content/faq/_index.en.md

 >
 > Some VPS providers let you choose the geographic destination for your [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) installation, which is a nice feature to spread the locations within the same provider.
 If you have a local provider in your country, fine, support them!
 If you feel that we need to list additional provider let us know!
 >
-> We would like to do on additional recommendation:
+> We would like to do an additional recommendation:

 <div align="center"><div style="width:55%;">